jongacnik/interspace/README.md

 It does this by wrapping every character within the selected element in a `<span class="intrspc"></span>` and applies a specified right margin.
 It also supports textnodes which include childnodes, so it shouldn't break your DOM.

+**Important!** Interspace only works on browsers that support sub-pixel measurements.
+This is current stable builds of Firefox and Chrome, as well as WebKit nightly.
+Hopefully we will see the support in Safari stable soon!

 Options
 -------